texfaq/texfaq.github.io/FAQ-mfptutorials.md

 CTAN; the set includes a `Perl` script to convert the set to html, and the set may be
 [viewed on the web](http://zoonek.free.fr/LaTeX/Metapost/metapost.html).
-While these examples don't exactly constitute a ''tutorial'', they're most certainly valuable learning material.
+While these examples don't exactly constitute a "tutorial", they're most certainly valuable learning material.
 Urs Oswald presents a [similar document](http://www.ursoswald.ch/metapost/tutorial.pdf), written more as a document, and presented in PDF.